 Change the Thermostat Settings

-When it is cooler outside, you will want to change the settings on your thermostat according to your desired temperature.
+You should adjust your thermostat’s settings to your preferred temperature when the weather is cooler.
 Investing in a programmable thermostat can help you easily control your smart thermostat from your phone.

 Test the Heat

-Before you need to turn on the heat for the season, test it.
-Turn up the thermostat high enough to engage the furnace, and if the room heats up quickly, you know that it is working properly.
+Test the heat before you need to turn it on for the season.
+If the room warms up rapidly after raising the thermostat high enough to activate the furnace, the system is operating effectively.
 If not, you have time to schedule an inspection or repair service with Best Home Services.

 Remember, the first time you turn on the heat for the year it might have a burning odor.
 This is normal, it is dust on the coils burning off and will subside in an hour or so.